Ajdev11/Cloudedge-AssetModules/README.md

-# DCMA APPLICATION
+# DLCMA APPLICATION
 # ASSET MODULES

-## Technologies Stacks
+### The asset modules is an updated feature added to the ongoing DLCMA appliaction `www.dlcma.org`
+### The modules consists of

++ land asset
++ Building asset
++ Furniture asset
++ Vehicle asset
++ Ict/electronics/electricals

+### The Asset modules allows a CRUD OPERATION
-- PHP
+  - Edit
-- Jquery
+    - Delete
-- Javascript
+      - Update
-- mySql
+        - Insert of items

+:100:
+Thanks for your time :+1: